osrec/ResponsiveDevices.css/README.md

 ## License

 Free for personal/non-commercial use.
-Small fee applies for commercial use to help support the library.
+Small fee applies for commercial use to help support the library (see https://osrec.co.uk/products/responsivedevicescss)